-Thunder Bay is a great place to eat; before we left, we also hit the Maltese Grocery and La Dolce Vita bakery for Italian deli and baked goods and had the famous pancakes at the Hoito, in the Finnish neighborhood.
+We straggled into Thunder Bay that evening.
+It's a great place to eat; we stopped for gelato in the Italian neighborhood, and had the famous pancakes at the Hoito, in the Finnish neighborhood.

 In fact, we stayed until it closed, only then driving over to see famed Kakabeka Falls.

-Then it was back over the border.
-We stopped to see the new visitors center at Grand Portage National Monument, a re-creation of the British-owned North West post that had to be moved to Fort William in 1803.
+Then it was back over the border and a quick stop at Grand Portage National Monument, a re-creation of the British-owned North West post that had to be moved to Fort William in 1803.

 It's hard to see everything on a Circle Tour; once is not enough.
 But as it turns out, twice isn't enough, either.